Artist film showing my processes and inspirations. Directed by Fern Scott of Great Scott Films.

 I rely on the sense of touch as well as sight, expecting people to hold or touch the work.
 I am after direct communication from hand to hand.

-At a time when we feel increasingly disconnected from the earth, a time when our planet’s living web is under attack from industry, war, greed and carelessness, we need to connect more than ever.
-Our Earth needs us to connect more than ever.
+At a time when we feel increasingly disconnected from the earth, a time when our planet’s living web is under attack from industry, war, greed and carelessness, our Earth needs us to connect more than ever.
 I aim to make art that facilitates that connection, plugging us back in to our place in the sacred, living Earth.’

 Originally from Cork in the Irish Republic, Jo trained at Chelsea School of Art and Brighton University where she received a BA (Hons) in 3D Design (Wood, Metal, Ceramics and Plastics).